indexerrowaty/StopWatchingPornOrGetAssaded/README.md

 ## Installing the addon manually

 ### Installing on Firefox
-1. Download latest zip or xpi file from [here](https://github.com/Indexerrowaty/StopWatchingPornOrGetAssaded/releases/latest).
+1. Download latest xpi file from [here](https://github.com/Indexerrowaty/StopWatchingPornOrGetAssaded/releases/latest).
 2. Go to [about:addons](about:addons).
 3. Click on a gear icon.
 4. Select "Install Add-On From File...".